adamalbrecht/ngQuickDate/README.md

-## Notice:
+## Deprecated:

-Sorry for the lack of updates lately.
-After using this directive in my own app, I realized it was lacking in a few fundamental ways, so I started on a new datepicker that is different enough that it called for a completely separate repo.
-I should have something up on Github soon.
+Sorry everyone, but I just don't have time to work on this anymore.
+Also, after using this in my own app, I realized that it was lacking in some fundamental ways.
+I think what is really needed is a good polyfill for `<input type='date'>` and `<input type='datetime-local'>`.
+Unfortunately, I don't know of any great ones.
+If someone were to start on a better one, I'd love to contribute.
+And if anyone wants to maintain this project, please let me know.

-In the meantime, if someone would like to help maintain this project, please let me know.
+Adam

 ---